blenderskool/lexico/README.md

     </details>

 - 👟 **Escaping and single term**:
-  Sometimes, our search terms might include characters which are treated as operators in Seekr.
+  Sometimes, our search terms might include characters which are treated as operators in Lexico.
 To prevent them from being treated as operators and cause un-intended side-effects, consider wrapping them with double quotes `" "`.

   <details>
     <summary>Examples</summary>